ebrehault/slides/plone/ploneconf-2017-keynote.md

 # Presenter Notes

-At some point, the user comes to us, take a good look to our product, and ask:
+At some point, the user comes to us, takes a good look to our product, and asks:

 "Does it fly?"